anvaka/vue-clap/README.md

 # vue-clap

 vue-clap is a simple vue.js directive for unified click and tap events handling.
+The main value proposition of this module is its size (~100 lines of code).

-This works well for a case when all you need is just a tap event, and don't want to load hammer.js into your bundle.
+This works well for a simple case when all you need from a touch screen is a tap event, and you don't want to load `hammer.js` into your bundle.

 If you need more advanced touch screen support, then use [vue-touch](https://github.com/vuejs/vue-touch)